solanav/grimoire/README.md

 - [ ] Add logging.
 - [ ] Add a way to easily create a report of the pentest.
 - [ ] Add some testing maybe.
+- [x] Add a deployable binary for persistance.